-The Centre for Sustainable Chemical Technologies is a multidisciplinary research centre, including the Departments of Chemical Engineering and Chemistry and collaborators from Mechanical Engineering and Biology and Biochemistry.
-We develop new molecules, materials and processes for sustainability in the broadest possible sense, structured around five main strands:
+The Centre for Sustainable Chemical Technologies is a multidisciplinary research centre, including the Departments of Biology & Biochemistry, Chemistry, Chemical Engineering, Electrical Engineering, Mathematics, Mechanical Engineering, Pharmacy & Pharmacology and Physics, and the School of Management.
+We develop new molecules, materials and processes for sustainability in the broadest possible sense, structured around four main themes:

 With leading academic research groups in many relevant areas, and state-of-the-art facilities, we carry out research that crosses traditional boundaries between chemical sciences and engineering.
 All our research projects are multidisciplinary in nature, to deliver new and sustainable chemical technologies for the future.